Jane Roberts, PhD

 Dr. Jessica Klusek is an associate professor in the Department of Communication Sciences and Disorders, within the University of South Carolina’s Arnold School of Public Health.
 Previously, she was a postdoctoral fellow in the NDD Lab.
 Her research focuses on gaining a better understanding of how communication features associated with autism and fragile X syndrome are shaped by genetic and physiological factors.
 Learn more.

-Dr. Jessica Bradshaw is an assistant professor in the Department of Psychology at the University of South Carolina.
+Dr. Jessica Bradshaw is an associate professor in the Department of Psychology at the University of South Carolina.
 Her research focuses on early identification and intervention of autism spectrum disorder (ASD) in the first years of life.
 Learn more.

 Dr. John E. Richards is a Carolina Distinguished Professor Department of Psychology at the University of South Carolina.
 Dr. Richards is a co-investigator with Dr. Roberts on a grant to study attention and face processing in infants and preschoolers with neurodevelopmental disorders.
 Most participants in our NDD lab studies also participate in an EEG study with Dr. Richards.
 Learn more.